New Jersey Human Resources Training

 Undergraduate Certificate in Human Resources Management

-This program involves the study of labor relations, collective bargaining, management principles and human resources.
-Students also learn about organizational behavior, compensation administration and organizational theory.
+This program involves the study of change management and foundational human resource management concepts.
+Students also learn about organizational behavior, sociology of work and business law.

 Graduate Certificate in Human Resources Management

 This 12-credit program is offered entirely online.
 The program is focused on the most significant strategic initiatives faced by human resources professionals.
 Courses address intellectual capital, lifestyle benefits, strategic recruiting and the effectiveness of market-connected culture.

 Comprised of 36 credits, this human resources program prepares graduates to become strategic partners in their organizations.
 Course topics include strategic recruitment, organizational research, human resources ethics and enterprise management.